bennoH2025/freeVJing-license/README.md

 The *freeVJing License* is a community-friendly license that allows **free use in live visuals and VJ performances**, including commercial events, but **forbids commercial exploitation**, such as software integration, video loop production, or resale.

+As theft, data scraping, and plagiarism continue to increase, the "freeVJing License 1.7 Tight" was developed as a stricter variant.
+It allows developers to share their work with the community but under very tightly controlled conditions: the work remains inseparably linked to its creator, redistribution must reference the original source, and modifications are prohibited.
+At the same time, version 1.7 Tight enables complete artistic freedom of use – from live performances in commercial VJ setups to integration in art installations and immersive experiences, even in commercial contexts.

 Perfect for artists who want to share their work but don't want to completely relinquish control over its use.
 This license is particularly well suited for shaders, ISF files, or Resolume Wire patches with an artistic focus.